Taras Kiceniuk Jr.: Kiceniuk Icarus II

 The Kiceniuk Icarus II was the second in a series of hang gliders designed by Kiceniuk.

 Like Kiceniuk Icarus I, Icarus II was a rigid biplane flying wing.
 Its most notable improvement over Icarus I was that the wings were swept back more steeply.
 It was steered by hand controlled rudders, unlike Rogallo wing hang gliders of the time that were steered by the pilot shifting their body weight.
-Also unlike other hang gliders, the pilot flew in a sitting position rather than a prone position.
 The Federal Aviation Administration recognized Icarus II as an ultra-light aircraft and issued Kiceniuk with the registration N55TK number for it.

 Kiceniuk set several endurance records with Icarus II and many copies were built from plans he sold.